Cleveland Clinic Lerner Research Institute Logo

 Windows:

-A note about the Windows system is in order here.
+A note about the Windows system.
 The Windows executables have been compiled from the same source code as the Unix versions.
-We accomplished this by using the CYGWIN tools.
+This was accomplished by using the CYGWIN tools.
 They are also freely available and can be downloaded from sources.redhat.com/cygwin.
 If you install the full distribution, you do not need to install any other tools.
 Once you install these tools, you can compile the sources into executables using the instructions given here.

 The recommended installation directory under CYGWIN is c:\hazard.
 The configure command to install the program in this location is: